shivannis/xandr-docs-public/xandr-docs/articles/monetize/vast-check.md

   - If there isn't any XML or a blank XML response is returned, the ad server isn't responding to our VAST Check properly

-Error: We are unable to detect content from this tag
+### Error: We are unable to detect content from this tag

+> [!NOTE]
-<b>Note:</b> Full Error:
+> Full Error:
+>

-Error: There was an error with the request: We are unable to detect content from this tag.
+> Error: There was an error with the request: We are unable to detect content from this tag.
 This may occur if the tag has no content, or if it is specifically blocking our VAST Check Service.
 Please reach out to your third-party ad server for assistance.

 **What it means:**